CRI250 - Criminology and the Criminal Justice System (3 cr.)

 CRI393 - Topics in Criminal Justice (3 cr.)

 Significant topics relating to the analysis of crime and its correction in modern societies will be offered so as to utilize the research specializations of faculty and provide students with an opportunity to study topics not covered in depth in other courses.
 Examples: corporate crime, private policing.
+My be repeated for a total of six credits.
+Liberal arts.
 (Fall/Winter/Spring/Summer).
-Liberal arts.
 Prerequisites: SOC101, CRI250.

 CRI399 - Independent Study (1 to 15 cr.)